FAQ

 In short: edge releases optimize for having the latest and greatest features; stable releases optimize for stability and low-risk upgrades.

-See our Versions, Platforms, and Deprecation doc for more.
+See our Versions, Platforms, and Deprecation doc for details on semantic versioning, supported platforms, and more.